What Makes a Business Successful? 5 Needs You Have to Meet

-At Jobber Professional Development Day on March 24, 2021, Mike spoke about what makes a business successful.
+At Jobber Professional Development Day (now Jobber Summit) on March 24, 2021, Mike spoke about what makes a business successful.
 He shared five considerations that make up the hierarchy of business needs, which we’ll go through in this article.

 You can also watch the session recording here:

 What is the hierarchy of business needs?

 In psychology, human needs are often represented on a pyramid.
 Our most basic needs, like food and water, are at the bottom.
 As each need is satisfied, we can move up to the next tier.
 We can’t jump ahead or the whole pyramid will fall.

 Just like people, businesses have needs.
 Building on the pyramid model, Mike Michalowicz created the Business Hierarchy of Needs to describe the five things you need to make your business successful.